2018 Women's Retreat

 I took their feedback from the initial presentation and headed back to the drawing board to make some edits, such as tweaking colors and pulling fonts from one concept to work them into another.
 At this point, I started to build out more of the brand, extending out to physical products and social media images.
 The team connected with the concept of the upward flourishing branch surrounded by a geometrical net, but was curious to see how a different typeface and color scheme might give the brand a better sense of the unity and elegance they were looking for.

 Initially, I was really excited to see where Option 2 would go, thinking that it might be the direction in which they wanted to move.
-But I had to put its further pursuit to the side when they chose Option 3.
-The third option most strongly emphasized their goals of growth and an expression of upward momentum.
+But I had to put its further pursuit to the side when they chose Option 1.
+The first option most strongly emphasized their goals of growth and an expression of upward momentum.
 The web-like grid around the branch provides extra strength and stability to the elegance of the branch while not overpowering it's feminine flair.
 The muted earth tones help further set this retreat apart as they desired.
-The typeface solidifies the elegance of the event while still providing unique flair and intrigue, like the clipped bracket on the right side of the "V."
+The typeface solidifies the elegance of the event while still providing unique flair and intrigue, like the clipped serif on the right side of the "V."

 The rotating images above are a few of the slides created for the retreat that were designed to blend seamlessly into the large backdrop installation which completely filled up the areas surrounding the stage from wall to wall.